 There are three components to this dish: the dengaku sauce, the fried eggplant cups, and the filling.
 To make the sauce, you just have to whisk the sugar, sake, and hatcho miso together.

 To prep the eggplant, it gets peeled with alternating strips of skin left intact, so you get the nice purple color, but it's easy to eat as well.
 Then you can use a spoon to carve out the center of each piece of eggplant to make a cup.
 These get deep-fried until tender.
 I know someone is going to ask, so if you don't want to fry the eggplant, you can steam them until tender.
 They won't be quite as creamy, and the eggplants will lose their purple color, but it will still taste great.

-For the filling, it’s just a matter of sauteing the ginger and then crumbling in the ground pork, and then caramelizing the dengaku sauce around the meat.
-This gets stuffed into the fried eggplant, and it’s ready to serve.
+For the filling, it's just a matter of sautéing the ginger and then crumbling in the ground pork, and then caramelizing the dengaku sauce around the meat.
+This gets stuffed into the fried eggplant, and the Stuffed Miso Eggplant is ready to serve.

 You can prep and stuff the eggplant and then store it in the fridge for up to a day.
 Then it's just a matter of reheating it in the microwave.
 If you're planning on making this ahead of time, I recommend holding off on garnishing it until you're ready to serve it (after it's been reheated).

 For Dengaku Sauce